apcbadal/apcbadal/README.md

 Languages & Technologies: `React`, `React-three-js` \
 <br/>
 <br/>
-Please find me on [LinkedIn](https://linkedin.com/in/apcbadal) for a more detailed description of my full work experience, education and certification.
+- Please find me on [LinkedIn](https://linkedin.com/in/apcbadal) for a more detailed description of my full work experience, education and certification.
+- 💬 You can get in touch with me by email at apcbadal@gmail.com and [LinkedIn](https://linkedin.com/in/apcbadal).